capreolina/gists/what-s-next-for-oddjobs/odd-job-initiative/README.md

 I asked for permission from `@GMSlut` to post this here — as it would otherwise be quite rude to advertise something from another server — because I genuinely want to revitalise the oddball MapleStory community.
 The guilds in Suboptimal have suffered from dwindling numbers & inactivity, and I want to help ameliorate the inactivity that is seen with odd-jobbers in MapleLegends and MapleStory in general.
 I hope to somehow reconnect the oddball MapleStory community with each other again, and I hope that y’all would consider taking a chance on MapleLegends, because I truly think it would be awesome to see oddball maplers thrive once again!! c: \<3

-## Message sent to ML islander Discord
+## Message sent to MapleLegends islander Discord server

 Hey y’all!
 I’m reaching out to as many MapleStory odd-jobbed & oddball communities as I possibly can, in the hopes of finding anyone interested in working with me to revitalise & rejuvenate the oddball MapleStory community, and create a unified place for folks to play MapleStory in unorthodox ways! ^^